corazawaf/coraza-spoa/README.md

 ## Configure a SPOE to use the service

-Here is the configuration template to use for your SPOE with OWASP Coraza module, you can find it in the [doc/config/coraza.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/doc/config/coraza.cfg):
+The example SPOE configuration file is [coraza.cfg](https://github.com/corazawaf/coraza-spoa/blob/main/doc/config/coraza.cfg), you can copy it and modify the related configuration information.
+Default directory to place the config is `/etc/haproxy/coraza.cfg`.

 ```ini
 # /etc/haproxy/coraza.cfg